Rationality of admissible affine vertex algebras in the category O: Affine vertex algebras and Joseph's characteristic varieties

-Let $\BGG_k$ be the full subcategory of $\affg$-modules consisting of objects $M$ on which (1) $K$ acts as the multiplication by $k$, (2) $L_0$ acts locally finitely, (3) $\affn_+$ acts locally nilpotently, (4) $\affh$ acts semisimply.
-Then $\BGG_k$ can be considered as a full subcategory of the category of $\Vg{k}$-modules.
-We regard an object $M\in \BGG_k$ a semisimple $\tilde{\finh }$-module by letting $D$ act on $M$ as the semisimplification of the operator $-L_0$.
-Let $L(\lam)$ be the irreducible highest weight representation of $\affg$ with highest weight $\lam$.
+Let $\BGG_k$ be the full subcategory of $\affg$-modules of level $k$ consisting of objects $M$ on which (1) $L_0$ acts locally finitely, (2) $\affn_+$ acts locally nilpotently, (3) $\affh$ acts semisimply.
+An object of $\BGG_k$ is obviously smooth.
+Note that $\Vg{k}$ is an object of $\BGG_k$.
+Let $L(\lam)$ be the irreducible highest weight representation of $\affg$ with highest weight $\lam\in \dual{\affh}$.
+Clearly, $L(\lam)$ is positively graded and as $\fing$-modules.
+The category $\BGG_k$ is naturally regarded as a full subcategory of the category of $\Vg{k}$-modules.

-Let $N_k$ be the maximal ideal of $\Vg{k}$.
-The simple quotient
+Let $N_k$ be the unique maximal ideal of $\Vg{k}$.
+Then